needle-mirror/com.unity.mobile.notifications/Documentation~/iOS.md

 ```

 You have to use the exact `data` as the key of your custom data, because this is what the package looks for.

+#### Images, videos and sounds

+By default notifications use the default system sound.
+Sound can be disabled by changing the [iOSNotificationCenter.SoundType](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_SoundType).
+A custom sound can be used by using Default sound type and assigning sound file name to [iOSNotificationCenter.SoundName](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_SoundName).
+The sound file itself has to be manually added to XCode project.
+For more information regarding file placement and supported formats, see [Apple documentation](https://developer.apple.com/documentation/usernotifications/unnotificationsound?language=objc).

+Images or video can added to notifications by using [attachments](../api/Unity.Notifications.iOS.iOSNotificationAttachment.html).